2024 Dodge Challenger: The New Dodge Challenger Future Electric Muscle Car Review

 • All-wheel drive comes as standard with performance that can be improved after purchase.
 Prices are expected to start below USD 50,000

-Tim Kuniskis, CEO of Dodge, provided us with a product summary of the 2024 Dodge electric muscle car during the world premiere of its concept version on August 17, 2022, in accordance with the company’s pre-EV development goals:
+Tim Kuniskis, CEO of Dodge, provided us with a product summary of the 2024 Dodge electric muscle car during the world premiere of its concept version on August 17, 2022, by the company’s pre-EV development goals:

 • Reimagine the iconic muscle car that ever existed